 Direct Connectivity from the Jenkins Infrastructure to Docker Hub

-The most straightforward solution is to simply open network connectivity (http and https) from the Jenkins slaves to Docker Hub.
+The most straightforward solution is to simply open network connectivity (http and https) from the Jenkins agents to Docker Hub.

 Architecture: Jenkins infrastructure and hub.docker.com